Steven-Yiran/mini-redis/README.md

 # MyRedis C++

-Simple-Redis is a simplified implementation of a Redis-like in-memory data store, written mainly in C++.
+MyRedis is a simplified implementation of a Redis-like in-memory data store, written mainly in C++.
 It is intended to be used as a demonstration of key networking and data structure concepts.
 This project is inspired by the Mini-Redis project on [build-your-own.org](https://build-your-own.org/).

 ## Features